dbernheisel/bernheisel.com/posts/20200925-nostalgia-programming.md

 <!-- speaking head -->

-When we recognize music, movies, old photos, or video games of the past, it has a powerful effect: nostalgia.
+When we recognize music, movies, old photos, or video games of the past, it sometimes has a powerful effect: nostalgia.
 It's a pattern of the past that we remember fondly.

-When we write code, we recall patterns of the past to consider as tools to help solve today's problem.
+When we write code, we also recall patterns of the past to consider as tools to help solve today's problem.

-I'd like to explore the connection between software development and nostalgia, and have some fun while we're exploring the theory.
+I'd like to have some fun exploring the connection between software development and nostalgia.

 ## What is Nostalgia